-The Liberal Studies for the 21st Century program is required of all students and provides an educational foundation that enables FSU students to thrive in and beyond the classroom.
+The Liberal Studies curriculum is required of all students and provides an educational foundation that enables FSU students to thrive in and beyond the classroom.

-A summary of the requirements for the Liberal Studies program is included below, but you can view additional details and a list of courses that satisfy these requirements on the Liberal Studies website:

-http://liberalstudies.fsu.edu/.
-On the last page of this book, there is a Liberal Studies Advising Sheet that you may complete with your advisor to fill in any transfer courses that apply to certain requirements of the program.
-See the next section (Transfer Credit and Excess Credit) for information on transfer credit evaluation for degree requirements.
+A summary of the requirements for the Liberal Studies program is included below, but you can view additional details and a list of courses that satisfy these requirements on the Liberal Studies website: liberalstudies.fsu.edu/.
+Appendix C of this book is a Liberal Studies Advising Sheet that you may complete with your advisor to fill in any transfer courses that apply to certain requirements of the program.
+See the previous section (Transfer Credit and Excess Credit) for information on transfer credit evaluation for degree requirements.